Metchosin Foundation Board of Directors

 Mike has long been motivated to achieve a more balanced and sustainable lifestyle personally, and since returning to Vancouver Island he immersed himself in issues of local planning, food security, sustainability, and resilience.
 In 2008, he was fortunate to be able to purchase land in Metchosin to start the hobby farm and low-impact lifestyle, surrounded by nature, that was his dream.

-In his spare time Mike enjoys spending time out in the garden and observing nature, as well as skiing, kayaking, and ultimate frisbee.
+In his spare time Mike enjoys spending time out in the garden and observing nature, as well as skiing, kayaking, surfing, ultimate frisbee, and playing music.

 Joan Rosenberg, Director